mspnp/performance-optimization/SynchronousIO/ReadMe.md

 The CreateFileToUpload project is a console app that can be used to generate a file named "FileToUpload.txt" that is 10 MB in size.

+## Configuring the project

+The `SyncUploadController` and `AsyncUploadController` use Azure Storage to save blob data.
+Use the Azure Management Portal to create an Azure Storage Account and add the connection string for this account to the AzureCloudService ServiceConfiguration files.

 ## Deploying the project to Azure

 In Visual Studio Solution Explorer, right-click the AzureCloudService project and then